Travel hacking is the art of traveling the world for dirt cheap (or FREE) by using various tricks of the trade. Here’s how to get started . . .

-In the past couple of years, we’ve traveled to Barcelona Spain, Ireland, Greece, Sicily, Italy, Hawaii, Alaska, and Cuba, along with multiple destinations within the continental USA using this very simple travel hacking tip.
+In the past couple of years, we’ve traveled to Barcelona Spain, Ireland, France, Guatemala, Greece, Sicily, Malta, Italy, Hawaii, Jamaica, The Bahamas, Costa Rica, Belize, Colombia, Honduras, Dominican Republic, Haiti, St Kitts, Mexico, Grand Turk, Alaska, and Cuba, along with multiple destinations within the continental USA using this very simple travel hacking trick.

 We use very specific credit cards to pay ALL of our bills and expenses every month.
 Think of how much money you spent this past year on groceries, utilities, phones, water, waste/rubbish removal, internet services, satellite/cable tv services, car payment, mortgage, rent, etc.

 Did you know, if you were using the right credit card to pay for each of those services each month, you’d have received points for doing what you have to do anyway, paying bills?!